 All Be Social Change panels include a short networking opportunity at the beginning of the event in order to strengthen the inspiration, connections, and collaborations among people who are leading change.

 *Be Social Change Members access all our events for free!
-Become a member for $5 / month or $49 / year.
+Become a member today for $79 / year.

 Marcos Salazar - Moderator

 CEO & Co-Founder, Be Social Change

 Marcos Salazar (@marcossalazar) is a serial social entrepreneur, career coach, speaker, and community-builder.
 Marcos has worked in research and leadership development at the American Psychological Association, Girl Scouts, and the White House Project (promoting women to run for office).
 He is also the founder of two t-shirt companies, a number of social impact blogs, and the author of two books.

 Through Be Social Change, Marcos taps into his entrepreneur’s creativity and social good inspiration to help people find and do meaningful work and lead more sustainable lifestyles.
 Marcos earned a degree from Amherst College and a Masters in Organizational Management and an Executive Leadership Coaching certificate from The George Washington University.
 You can learn more about him at www.marcossalazar.com.